-- crushed rock that is used to produce asphalt and the other depot is a road to rail aggregate depot that imports primarily hard rock, together with some sand and gravel, by rail. - 4.4.2 It has been assumed that in 2013 the level of imported hard rock and marine aggregates sold from the rail depot sites in West Berkshire remained at two thirds of the level seen across the whole of Berkshire.
-As a Berkshire wide sales figure has not been published it is not possible to provide an estimate of the West Berkshire sales based on the Berkshire sales.
-Therefore it has been assumed that for 2012 and 2013 the level of sales of these construction aggregates from railhead sites in West Berkshire has remained static, based on the Berkshire wide data published in 2011. - 4.4.3 Using this data is estimated that, in 2013, approximately 600,000 tonnes of aggregates was sold from the rail depots in West Berkshire.
-Of this 600,000 tonnes it is estimated that approximately 504,000 tonnes was hard rock and approximately 96,000 tonnes was marine dredged sand and gravel. - 4.4.4 The broad estimated of the total maximum capacity of the two railhead sites in West Berkshire is 1,619,284 tonnes.
-In 2009 the quantity of aggregates imported to Berkshire by road and rail was 1,257,000 tonnes.
+West Berkshire one imports crushed rock that is used to produce asphalt and the other depot is a road to rail aggregate depot that imports primarily hard rock, together with some sand and gravel, by rail.

+- 4.4.2 It has been assumed that in 2014 the level of imported hard rock and marine aggregates sold from the rail depot sites in West Berkshire remained at two thirds of the level seen across the whole of Berkshire.
+As a Berkshire wide sales figure has not been published it is not possible to provide an estimate of the West Berkshire sales based on the former county of Berkshire sales.
+Therefore it has been assumed that for 2012, 2013 and 2014 the level of sales of these construction aggregates from railhead sites in West Berkshire has remained static, based on the former county of Berkshire wide data published in 2011. - 4.4.3 Using this data it is estimated that, in 2014, approximately 600,000 tonnes of aggregates were sold from the rail depots in West Berkshire.
+Of this 600,000 tonnes it is estimated that approximately 504,000 tonnes were hard rock and approximately 96,000 tonnes were marine dredged sand and gravel. - 4.4.4 The broad estimated total maximum capacity of the two railhead sites in West Berkshire is 1,619,284 tonnes.
+In 2009 the quantity of aggregates imported to the former county of Berkshire by road and rail was 1,257,000 tonnes.
 This indicates that the railhead sites are likely to have been operating well below the maximum capacity.
 It could also be viewed that the main constraining factor on an increase of rail imports of aggregates to West Berkshire is actually likely to be freight capacity on the rail network.